The Beginner’s Guide for How to Use a Cricut Maker

 There’s a power button for turning the Cricut Maker on and off.
 The double-sided arrow is used to load and unload the mat.
 The “C” button is the start button.
 The pause button pauses the machine.

-The machine house the blade holder.
-The clamp on the left holds Cricut pens and the clamp on the right holds the blade.
+The machine houses the blade holder.
+The clamp on the left holds Cricut pens, and the clamp on the right holds the blade.

 Changing a blade is easy.
-Just pull the white clamp towards you, remove the blade and replace it with a different blade.
-Then close the clamp.
+Pull the white clamp towards you, remove the blade, and replace it with a different blade.
+Then, close the clamp.

 Making Your First Project

 You should choose something simple for your first project.
-Paper seems like it would be the easiest to cut, but I’m going to suggest vinyl instead.
+Paper seems like it would be the easiest to cut, but I will suggest vinyl instead.
 (Paper can be difficult on a new mat.)

 Select vinyl that can be repositioned (not permanent or outdoor vinyl.)

 Choose a pre-made design.
-You can use one from the Cricut store or buy a design from somewhere like Etsy.
-There are also a lot of free designs available.
-I also have a few cut files available.
+You can use one from the Cricut store or buy one from Etsy.
+Many free designs are also available.

-Choose a simple design that isn’t too intricate.
+Choose a simple, not too intricate design.
 This will save you time when you weed the vinyl.
-You also want a design that is 1 color.
+You also want a design that is one color.

-Make sure to select the SVG file type if you get a design from somewhere else.
+If you get a design from somewhere else, choose the SVG file.
 It’s the easiest file type to use.

-Okay, we know that we’re cutting vinyl, we’ve chosen our design, what next?
+Okay, we know we’re cutting vinyl and have chosen our design.
+What next?
 We need to figure out what we’re placing the vinyl on.
 This will dictate the size of the design.

 Remember that the Cricut Maker can only cut up to 12″ wide.
 Some vinyl sheets are only 9″ wide, so take note of what you are cutting.

-For this tutorial, I’m putting a gold vinyl rainbow on a sketchbook cover.
+I’m putting a gold vinyl rainbow on a sketchbook cover for this tutorial.

 This SVG is available to download at the bottom of this post.